 People who regularly intake an excess of 50 grams of alcohol on a daily basis show about 1.5 times the regular risk of this cancer, compared to nondrinkers.
 As alcohol consumption increases by 10 grams per day, we see an associated 7% risk.

 Alcohol Abuse Effects: Know The Risks

 Alcohol is a fairly common factor in most of our lives.
-In small doses, it can be fairly inconspicuous, and for the most part, we can celebrate fairly safely with it from time to time.
+For the most part, we can celebrate fairly safely with it from time to time.
 It’s when it becomes a habit, however, that we see negative alcohol effects on relationships, the mind, our finances, and the human body.

 Covering everything from organ malfunction to cancer, alcohol abuse effects can have a serious impact on our health.
 Even the relatively minor lowering of your body’s immune system after a heavy night can mean serious illness down the road.

 While there may be a good argument for the safety of an occasional drink, it’s important to know the serious road alcohol abuse can lead you down.
 For more on the dangers of substance abuse, from prescription drugs to alcohol and beyond, check out more at Addiction Treatment Services.
-Or, get in touch with us, and start your recovery process today!
+Or, get in touch with us to learn more about alcohol addiction treatment options, and start your recovery process today!